 Plan an interpretive walk

 Select a local area of interest.
 Identify natural features you’d like to highlight.
-Work with a youth facilitator and plan a nature walk for your fellow volunteers!
+Plan a nature walk for your fellow volunteers!

 Invasive weed pull